cmayemcbride/2020TypeIIPKSEvolution/README.md

 # 2020 Type II PKS Evolution

 ### Welcome! ###
 Welcome to my GitHub repository for my 2020 Summer Research Project on Type II PKS Evolution!
-Please see Folder Descriptions to better navigate through my various scripts and files.
+As a newbie to GitHub and a novice coder, I hope this repository helps you to understand my work.
+Please see Folder Descriptions below to better navigate through my various scripts and files.
+For a "research notebook" style description of my coding work, please reference the Wiki!

 ### Folder Descriptions: ###
   **Query Sequences:** Assortment of relevant query sequence text files.